Critical Communication for Adults

-Why do so many students struggle with written expression?
+Why do so many individuals struggle with written expression?

 Equally important are the skills necessary to develop an essay.
 This requires perspective-taking and organizational skills.
-Students must take the perspective of their readers and determine how much their audience already knows about a subject and what the author must make explicit.
-For example, if students are writing about the process of training ordinary dogs to become canine companions, they may assume that their audience understands that there is a need for service dogs for people with certain handicaps.
+Excellent writers must take the perspective of their readers and determine how much their audience already knows about a subject and what the author must make explicit.
+For example, when writing about the process of training ordinary dogs to become canine companions, writers may assume that their audience understands that there is a need for service dogs for people with certain handicaps.
 However, they may need to explain to their readers that dogs are selected based on their temperaments, intelligence and obedience and are specifically matched to the personalities of their companions.
 This requires perspective taking.

-Students must also use an organized approach to develop their essays.
+Excellent writers must also use an organized approach to develop their essays.
 That process begins with brainstorming their thoughts followed by categorizing their ideas into main ideas and supporting details.
-Facts and details must be followed by explanations and examples that clarify the authors’ ideas for their readers.
+These facts and details must be followed by explanations and examples that clarify the authors’ ideas for their readers.
 Excellent writers also add a touch of creativity and imagination that brings their writing to life.
 Essays must not only be well developed, they must be fluent as well.
 Written fluency is measured by how easily the reader can navigate the student’s writing.

 Run-on sentences are typical problems that interfere with fluency.
 Sentences with syntax and grammatic errors such as subject–verb and noun–pronoun agreement issues are problematic as well.
 Readers also get confused when authors omit capital letters and punctuation marks and spell words incorrectly.

-A student with a problem in any one of the above areas is going to struggle with writing.
-Unfortunately, there are many students who struggle with all three!
+An individual with a problem in any one of the above areas is going to struggle with writing.
+Unfortunately, there are many individuals who struggle with all three!

 To succeed in the workplace, individuals are required to express their thoughts in writing.
-They must clearly convey their messages by providing appropriate information without missing information or excessive redundancy.
+They must clearly convey their messages by providing appropriate information without omissions or excessive redundancy.
 To accomplish that, they must consider the following elements:

 - Clear organization with a logical sequence